bigtreetech/docs/docs/Panda_Knomi_3D.md

 <img src=img/PandaKnomi3D/install_15.jpg width="600"/>

-> Now it’s time to power on the Panda Knomi 3D and start configuration.
+> You are now ready to power on the Panda Knomi 3D and begin the configuration process.
 Please refer to the [First-Time Use Guide](#first-time-use-guide).

 ## User Interface Description